 “FIFA should take no action given that, in the context of the interpretation of the relevant provisions of the FIFA Statutes, the final legal status of the West Bank remains an unresolved and highly complex matter under public international law,” the organisation said.

-The measures include mandatory educational campaigns, enhanced monitoring mechanisms, and the requirement to display anti-discrimination banners during its next three A-level FIFA competition home matches.
+The Israel FA was fined 150,000 Swiss francs (approximately $190,621) and ordered to run an anti-discrimination programme.
+Required steps include educational campaigns, enhanced monitoring, and anti-discrimination banners at its next three A-level FIFA competition home matches.